radview/webload-documentation/docs/recorder/appendix_a.md

 3. For example, in the preceding figure, the comment area explains that the Cursor Type field is used to define the level of access and visibility requested for this database Building Block.

-4. Enter the appropriate field value into the Value column next to the field name, as described [Table 79](#_bookmark308).
+4. Enter the appropriate field value into the Value column next to the field name, as described the [Table](#execute_command_building_block).

 5. For example, to select a value from a pre-defined list, select the Cursor Type choice from the list of options displayed in the drop-down list box that appears when you click the small arrow to the right of the Value input area for this field.